ecquack/Project68/README.md

 ## CO-PROCESSSOR

 The PIC18F87J11 microcontroller comes in an 80 pin TQFP package.
 This part was chosen because it has enough GPIO pins to emulate the entire MC68008 bus.
-It runs at 5 volts, has 128K of FLASH memory, and has just under 4K of on chip SRAM.
+It has 128K of FLASH memory, and just under 4K of on chip SRAM.

 **The PIC18 co-processor provides all the main processor’s I/O using soft-DMA.** When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
 When the bus is granted, it uses bit-banging DMA to read and write the SRAM.
 A few specific addresses in the memory space are designated as I/O command and status registers and are interpreted as such by the co-processor to provide low level BIOS functions for the console, serial port, and SD card.